BAMS: Full Form, Course Details, Fees, Duration, Eligibility, Admission 2024

 Top Recruiters Government Hospitals, Private Hospitals, Ayurvedic Clinics, Wellness Centers

-Graduates of the BAMS course have good job scope in both government and private sectors as it is one of the highly pursued medical courses in India, with job roles ranging from therapists and ayurvedic physicians to lecturers.
-The average salary earned by a graduate can be around INR 3.6 LPA.
+BAMS job scope is vast in both government and private sectors as it is one of the highly pursued medical courses in India, with job roles ranging from therapists and ayurvedic physicians to lecturers.
+The average BAMS salary in India is INR 4-12 LPA [Source: AmbitionBox].

 Why Choose BAMS Course?